 I am sharing here some of the photos during the March 2012 activities.
 And to add up more content of this post, also covering below about the historic details of the said place.
 The truth is, I felt sheepish by my poor written piece — following to rework and rephrase the original content of this post and consider the previous commenter a constructive criticism.

-To be honest if only I’ve got more stories to tell about the entire event, but sad to note, if only I have the uplifting spirit before to become one active individual of the group – since we can’t control everything what’s going to happen, that I am sincerely a failure one.
+To be honest if only I’ve got more stories to tell about the entire event, but sad to note.
+If only I have the uplifting spirit before to become one active individual of the group – since we can’t control everything what’s going to happen and that I am sincerely a failure one.
 I just missed by now the countless opportunities of scaling mountains and to further out my insights of the many stunning nature — a beholden gift by God.

 Anyway, this event is considered as my first ever experience to witness and participate an annual celebration of mountaineers as they’ve called it “Anniversary Climb”, a pay tribute to the saddened fate of former President Ramon Magsaysay at Mt.
 Manunggal, Balamban, Cebu.
 Held once in a year every 2nd week of March.

 You will notice at the event are the different mountaineering groups of Cebu and even from different provinces being gathered to unite in a one time significant cause.
 It is by the time you will get to know and befriend by some of active mountaineers, get to know and share the same climb passion, even learning their adventure stories and experiences of their past and upcoming climb ventures.